1969 York race riot: Justice for Lillie Belle Allen

+Four members of the gang responsible for killing Allen committed suicide.
+Richard "Dickey" Wales killed himself in 1974, Robert Downey killed himself in 1979, and Michael Messersmith, the brother of Robert and Arthur Messersmith, killed himself in 1988.
+On April 11, 2000, Donald Altland, 51, committed suicide, a day after prosecutors interviewed him about Allen's death.
+Before killing himself, he recorded two tapes, one in which he described Allen's murder, and the other in which he begged his family for forgiveness.
+Before shooting himself, he wrote on a napkin, "Forgive Me God."

 In all, ten white men were arrested in the spring of 2001 and charged with Allen's death.
 Seven reached plea agreements in August 2001, and pleaded guilty to lesser charges of criminal conspiracy in exchange for their testimony against the remaining defendants.
 Three stood trial, and on October 18, 2002, after thirteen days and more than one hundred witnesses, an all-white jury found Gregory H. Neff and Robert N. Messersmith guilty of second-degree murder, but acquitted York City mayor, and former police officer, Charles Robertson.
 Neff and Messersmith were sentenced to prison, with Neff receiving four and a half years to ten, and Messersmith nine to nineteen.
 A 10th defendant, Ezra T. Slick, pleaded no contest to attempted murder and conspiracy and was sentenced in May 2003 to two to five years in prison.
+Neff was paroled in April 2007.
+Messersmith was paroled in October 2011.

 Justice for Officer Henry Schaad

 That same year, three police officers, Rodney George, John Daryman, and Keith Stone, reopened the investigation of Officer Henry C. Schaad's murder, and on October 30, 2001, Stephen Freeland and Leon Wright were charged with first- and second-degree murder.
 An affidavit filed at the arraignment of the two men cited numerous witnesses who said they saw Mr. Freeland firing at the police officer's car.
 Both were later convicted of second-degree murder and sentenced to prison.
 Freeland received 9 to 19 years, the same sentence given to Robert N. Messersmith for killing Allen.
 Wright received 4 1/2 to 10 years, the same sentence given to Gregory H. Neff for killing Allen.